Skip to main contentSkip to data table

 Stored fields:

 The sync inserts a running row before writing immutable run rows, writes history after those rows are complete, and marks the manifest completed only after the immutable row count and update bounds are valid.
 If immutable row, history, or completion writes fail after the manifest is started, the writer best-effort marks the manifest failed with phase-specific failure metadata before rethrowing.
-The legacy current mirror is refreshed only after the completed run exists; mirror failures are recorded as completed-run warnings because readers use immutable run rows as the authoritative snapshot source.
 Readers prefer the latest valid completed run, use its max_updated_at for response freshness, and use its methodology_version for API methodology attribution.
-If no completed run exists, they fall back to legacy MAX(updated_at) behavior only for current rows that are not tied to any manifested run.
+If no completed run exists, they return 503; the legacy current-mirror write and the MAX(updated_at) fallback are retired.

 Run manifests and immutable run rows are pruned after successful writes with a 14-day retention window.
 The prune keeps the just-written run and the latest completed run even when either is older than the cutoff, so current API reads and legacy fallback constraints stay intact.
 Retention failures are recorded as completed-run warnings instead of failing the already-written snapshot.